nullcache/gorm-plus/README.md

 # GORM Plus

-A type-safe generic repository pattern implementation for GORM, providing a clean and consistent interface for common database operations.
+A type-safe generic base model pattern implementation for GORM, providing a clean and consistent interface for common database operations.

 ## Features